LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 Home: [Visual Studio 2015](http://www.visualstudio.com/)

-Version: 14.0.23107.0 D14REL

-C++ Extract Function add-on: 1.0
+Version: Microsoft Visual Studio Community 2015, Version 14.0.24720.00 Update 1

 Notes:
- * **Extract Function** is only available as an additional free add-on.
+ * **Extract Function** and **Extract Method** were available as an additional free add-on, but is included in Update 1 and enabled through Tools / Options.
+ * **Move Implementation to Source File** is available as *Move Definition Location*.
  * When applying an operation, the default selections on any prompting dialogs were used.
 Unfortunately, this means that all Rename tests fail.
  * Getting the default selection correct for a refactoring is important,